Top Story, News, On Campus

 Miller said the grant will be used to purchase new assistive technology and a new lift for students to use during physical therapy sessions.

-“We’re going to put in a new ceiling lift in our physical therapy office, so it’s basically a safer way to move our students around,” Miller said.
+“We’re going to put in a new ceiling lift in our physical therapy office … we’re also going to use it towards accessible technology, so communication devices, and they’re very expensive,” Miller said.

 The mother of a former Campus School volunteer—who served as a trustee for the foundation and was a childhood friend of Holland’s parents—called the school and first encouraged staff to apply for a grant, according to Miller.